brunoterkaly/java-loves-data/README.md

 These examples were create with Eclipse + Maven.
 The Eclipse Project files were enormous and therefore omitted for brevity.

-#API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

 #Tests

 Unfortunately, JUNIT has not been used thus far.
 We welcome that addition.